Looking for the best MLB prop bets today? The Props crew compiles their favorite picks for every day of the baseball season.

 The term prop bet stands for a propositional bet, and it’s a wager that typically doesn’t have anything to do with the final score of a game.
 Prop bets can be made throughout a game, or you can extend this type of wager into a full season.

-MLB Prop Betting Options
+MLB Prop Options

 Now that you understand the difference between fun and skill prop bets, you also need to know when and what betting options are available.
 Each sportsbook will have different MLB prop betting markets, but there are some very similar options that you will find as well.